The-Marcy-Lab-School-Code-Challenges/cc-02-objects/README.md

     stringLengths(instructors) // { Ben: 3, Motun: 5, Gonzolo: 7, Itzel: 5 }
     ```

-2. Write a function named `stringCount` that takes in an array of strings and returns an object where the keys are the strings from the array and the value of each key is a count of how many times the string appears in the object.
-If there are duplicate strings the valuconst instructors = ["Ben", "Motun", "Gonzolo", "Itzel"]e should reflect that.
+2. Write a function named stringCount that takes in an array of strings and returns an object where the keys are the strings from the array and the value of each key is a count of how many times the string appears in the object.
+If there are duplicate strings the values should reflect that.

     ```jsx
     const words = ["apple", "orange", "peach", "pear", "apple"]